 The Latino Outreach Program helps strengthen the Latino community to live independently and self-sufficiently by increasing awareness of available resources and reducing the social isolation of new immigrants to the community.
 Through effective partnerships with organizations engaged with the Latino community, this program helps strengthen the community, as well as raises awareness of issues particular to Latino residents.

-Flora has been a student in the Motheread Program for over a year.
-Here, she is learning the value of reading to her children as well as helping build a community of women that share their hopes, struggles and successes.
+Flora had been a participant in the Motheread Program for over a year.
+Here, she learned the value of reading to her children as well as helping build a community of women that share their hopes, struggles and successes.
 The classes also strengthen her ability to write, speak and understand English.
 Recently, she went to her son’s school and for the first time was able to communicate with his teachers and administrators in order to arrange for a parent-teacher conference.
 It made her feel proud and confident as a parent.

-- Mentoring Partnership with students from Warren Wilson College serving Latino middle school and high school students
+MANOS: Mentoring partnership with students from Warren Wilson College serving Latino middle school and high school students

 50 S. French Broad Ave.
 Ste. #246

 Latino Outreach Physical Address: